haz145/haz145/README.md

 Hi!
 I'm Ezra and I'm studying for a masters in Software Engineering at UMinho.

-I have an interest in web development and am always looking to learn more about it :)
+I have an interest in web development (with a preference for frontend work) and I am looking to expand my skills in this field :)

 ## What I'm working on

 I'm currently working on my thesis project, a platform for visualizing and navigating OntoDL+ ontologies.

+More information about this project is available here: [epl.di.uminho.pt/~gepl/pronto](https://epl.di.uminho.pt/~gepl/pronto/)

-Although it is still in development, it can already be visited here: <br/> [pronto-computationalthinking4all.epl.di.uminho.pt](https://pronto-computationalthinking4all.epl.di.uminho.pt/)
+The platform itself is available here: <br/> [pronto-computationalthinking4all.epl.di.uminho.pt](https://pronto-computationalthinking4all.epl.di.uminho.pt/)

 ## Projects

 ### Current Projects ✨

-**Note:** These projects are still works in progress!
+**Note:** Some of these projects are still works in progress!

 [PrOnto](https://pronto-computationalthinking4all.epl.di.uminho.pt/) <br/>
 [Clube Rainbow Page](https://cluberainbow.github.io/) <br/>